fanglingsu/vimb/index.md

 ## latest features

+New setting 'closed-max-items'
+: Maximum number of stored last closed browser windows.
+If closed-max-items is set to 0, closed browser windows will not be stored.
+By default this is 10.

 New option [-p, --profile](man.html#OPTIONS)
 : This allows to create and run vimb with a seperate named config directory, with own history and bookmarks.